 What is Cash Flow?
-Calculation and Example
+Definition, calculation and Example

 How to calculate the cash flow of a company from the income statement?